 A comprehensive treatment plan is required for migraine with aura to help take control and reduce your attacks.

 Reducing migraines is especially important for migraine with aura due to the potential risks from frequent and severe auras over an extended period of time.
 Studies have shown an association between migraine with aura and stroke.
 (6) If you experience migraine with aura and take oral contraceptives your risk may be even higher.
-(6) This is something to definitely speak to your doctor or specialist about.
+(6) This is something to speak to your doctor or specialist about.

 Rarely does a miracle solution present itself as a miracle pill or cure.
 More often it is the result of an educated partnership between patient and doctor which results in a comprehensive evaluation and adjustment of behavioural, dietary and lifestyle factors which are supported where appropriate with acute and preventative treatments.

-Describe your aura symptoms in the comments below...
+Let me know your aura symptoms in the comments below...

 1) DeLange, Justin M., and F. Michael Cutrer.
 "Our Evolving Understanding of Migraine with Aura."
 Current pain and headache reports 18.10 (2014): 1-13.